…whether or not you have depression.

 I’ve tried board games…and love it.
-It’s so much fun with my family; in fact, we currently own three versions of Monopoly…my favorite being Big Bang Theory Monopoly.
+In fact, I even currently own three versions of Monopoly…my favorite being Big Bang Theory Monopoly.

 I also love to write.

 Oftentimes, it’s simply journaling.
 Occasionally, it’s tackling various types of poetry.
 Of course, writing for my blog, Medium, and other online platforms has become my favorite pastime, as is reading.
 I’ve recently finished reading Willpower Doesn’t Work.
-I plan to blog aboutit, as well, so be on the lookout.
+I feel everyone should read this book!

 Hobbies spark personal happiness.

 They provide relaxation in the midst of physical and mental activity and cultivate a good habit rather than a bad one.
 That spark becomes emblazoned through increased confidence and self-esteem, and we become more closely connected to others, as well, through conversations about our hobbies or sharing in them with others.